Raat Akeli Hai: Plot

 In the climax, Radha comes with Jatil in the bungalow with everyone present he starts to tell the truth, He confronts Ravi Sisodia first that he is one who gave drugs to Karan and later the school caught him and Raghuveer bailed him out.
 It was in fact the butcher who killed both Raghuveer's first wife and driver and burnt the bodies in the tannery on the orders of Munna Raja.
 Mrs. Raghuveer was tipped off by the caretaker about a female whom Raghuveer brought in the farmhouse.
 On peeping through a window, Mrs. Raghuveer finds out the woman is none other than Vasudha, Pramila's daughter.
 Vasudha was sexually abused many times by her uncle Raghuveer who took perverse photos of her and raped her.
 As a result of Vasudha's abortion, she was expelled from school.
 On 16th Chunni filed a missing report for her father (the driver who was murdered with Mrs. Raghuveer during their fateful car ride back from Kanpur).
 The case got closed without due investigation.

 It is revealed that Vasudha killed her uncle because when she confronted him with the truth, he dismissed her claims and insulted her and asked her to kill herself.
-In a fit of rage, Vasudha she takes out his gun and shoot him point blank.
+In a fit of rage, Vasudha snatches his gun and shoots him point blank.
 Later, Vasudha takes out her dupatta and puts it in the Radha's bag.
 The change of dupatta is noticed by Jatil in the wedding video while he is surveying the footage for clues.
 It is also revealed that Mrs Raghuveer had called Pramila to tell her about the fact that her daughter Vasudha was being sexually abused by her husband Raghuveer.
 After the truth is shared with Pramila, she is shocked but uses the opportunity to bury the truth.
 Mrs. Raghuveer was originally going to go back to her brother's home but Pramila begs her to come to back Kanpur.
 Meanwhile, Pramila reaches out in desperation to Munna Raja (the local MLA and friend of the family) and hints at killing Mrs. Raghuveer who in on route back to Kanpur.
 She is afraid that Mrs. Raghuveer will take them out of their property to avoid any controversy.
 Pramila uses the opportunity to broker a deal with Raghuveer to get a lion's share of the property transferred on her son Vikram's name so that she is paid for her efforts while nurturing the family.
 Munna Raja is revealed to have bought Radha from his father for Raghuveer to placate his sexual desires.
 After being confronted with the truth, her son Vikram shuns her in disgust.
 Karuna cries in disbelief.
 Karan watches.
 Vasudha is teary eyed and in shock that her mother tried to save her perpetrator.
 Pramila kills herself to save face.
 During Pramila's cremation, Vasudha tells Jatil the truth.